 While the support of our state’s government is critical to the success of Pennsylvania farmers, the investment that buyers make in their local producers will forever be a paramount element to a thriving agricultural industry.
 Some barriers exist between buyer and grower that are a bit complex but we’re on a mission to remove “I’m not sure what to do with that vegetable” from the list of barriers.
 We’ve been supporting PA Vegetable farmers since our establishment in 1988.
-Ongoing recipe, tip, and resource updates to paveggies.org is just another way to keep that support going.
+Ongoing recipe, tip, and resource updates to paveggies.local is just another way to keep that support going.
 But none of it matters unless buyers find and consume local produce.

 August is a wonderful month to jump start your dedication to and showcase your pride for PA veggies, or crank it up a level if you’re already involved.
 Here are 20 vegetables at peak ripeness in August, and naturally delicious and healthy recipes to go with them.
 Enjoy!

 Look for beets with smooth skins and no shriveling.
 Trim tops but do not wash before storing in the fridge.
 Beet greens are great in salads when young.
 Can be cooked as a bitter green when more mature.
 Our recipe suggestion: Red Beet and Candied Walnut Salad.

 Select heads that are firm and tight.
 Our recipe suggestion: Broccoli, Cabbage, and Cauliflower Gratin.